Skip to main content

 " Haww!"

-The reason Ajabde gasped was Shakti had left his old purple one and was now dressed in Fuscia Pink, much like, oh yes, Heer.
-Heer was staring at the stage wide-eyed as Shakti was not only going to dance, he had his guitar with him.
+The reason Ajabde gasped was that Shakti had left his old purple one and was now dressed in Fuscia Pink, much like, oh yes, Heer.
+She was staring at the stage wide-eyed as Shakti was not only going to dance, but he had his guitar with him.
 He looked at her and smiled like no one else was around, making her turn red.

 " What are these two up to?"
 Ajabde wondered aloud.

-" Well, whatever it is, I hope they don't take a decade to realize it."
+" Well, whatever it is, I hope they don't take a decade to realise it."
 He shrugged.

 " Excuse me?"
 He looked at her as the conversation got interrupted by guitar chords.